 - Height-adjustable driver’s seat

-- Mirror in driver’s sunblind
+- Mirror in the driver’s sunblind

 - Air-conditioning system